alexhickey09/cs326-final-chi/docs/final.md

 `index.html` -> `signup.html` -> `index.html`

-From the signin page, there are two main routes a user may take: NGO and DC:
+From the signin page, there are two main routes a user may take: DC and NGO:

-#### NGO:

-If you choose to sign in as an NGO, the routes are as follows:

-`index.html` -> `ngo-choose-dc.html` -> `ngo-select-food.html` -> `ngo-confirmation.html`

-The routes imply that after signing in, you first choose the dc you would like to view, then you select the food that you would like to take, and then you confirm the details and confirm your request.
-The naming of the html files describes their purpose.

-#### DC:
+#### Main Route 1: DC

 If you choose to sign in as a DC, the routes are as follows: